-- A. All new development must be designed to avoid encroaching into the required buffer for any protected ESHA throughout the City.
-Any request to reduce a required buffer shall require the review and approval of a Major Conditional Use Permit. - B. Proposed site designs must preserve wildlife corridors or habitat networks.
-Corridors must be of sufficient width to protect habitat and dispersal zones for small mammals, amphibians, reptiles, and birds. - C. Land divisions are only allowed if each new lot being created, except for open space lots, is capable of being developed without building in any ESHA or ESHA buffer and without any need for impacts to ESHAs related to fuel modification for fire safety purposes. - D. Site plans and landscaping must be designed to protect ESHAs.
+- A. Proposed site designs must preserve wildlife corridors or habitat networks.
+Corridors must be of sufficient width to protect habitat and dispersal zones for small mammals, amphibians, reptiles, and birds. - B. Land divisions are only allowed if each new lot being created, except for open space lots, is capable of being developed without building in any ESHA or ESHA buffer and without any need for impacts to ESHAs related to fuel modification for fire safety purposes. - C. Site plans and landscaping must be designed to protect ESHAs.
 Landscaping, screening, or vegetated buffers, must retain, salvage, and/or re-establish vegetation that supports wildlife habitat whenever feasible.
 New development must incorporate design techniques that protect, support, and enhance wildlife habitat values.
-Planting of non-native, invasive species within ESHA or ESHA buffers must not be permitted. - E. New development must not degrade water quality, including the ocean, lagoons, creeks, ponds, wetlands, or any other waterbody.
-Pollutants that could adversely affect protected, sensitive resources shall not be discharged or allowed to flow off site.
+Planting of non-native, invasive species within ESHA or ESHA buffers must not be permitted. - D. New development must not degrade water quality, including the ocean, lagoons, creeks, ponds, wetlands, or any other waterbody.
+Pollutants that could adversely affect protected, sensitive resources shall not be discharged or allowed to flow off site. - E. All new development must be sited and designed to minimize grading, alteration of natural landforms and physical features, and vegetation clearance in order to reduce or avoid soil erosion, creek siltation, increased runoff, and reduced infiltration of stormwater, and to prevent net increases in baseline flows for any receiving water body.

-- F. All new development must be sited and designed to minimize grading, alteration of natural landforms and physical features, and vegetation clearance in order to reduce or avoid soil erosion, creek siltation, increased runoff, and reduced infiltration of stormwater, and to prevent net increases in baseline flows for any receiving water body. - G. Light and glare from new development must be controlled and directed away from wildlife habitats.
-Exterior night lighting must be minimized, restricted to low-intensity fixtures, shielded, and directed away from ESHAs, consistent with the requirements and standards in Chapter 17.35, Lighting. - H. All new development must minimize potentially significant noise impacts on special-status species, consistent with the requirements of Chapter 17.39, Performance Standards. - All new development must be sited and designed to minimize the need for fuel modification or weed abatement for fire safety in order to preserve native and/or non-native supporting habitats.
-Development must use fire-resistant materials and incorporate alternative measures, such as firewalls and landscaping techniques that will reduce or avoid fuel modification activities. - J. The timing of construction activities must be controlled to minimize potential disruptions or impacts to wildlife during critical time periods, such as nesting or breeding seasons. - K. Grading, earthmoving, and vegetation clearance within or adjacent to ESHA is prohibited during the rainy season, generally from November 1st to March 31st, except: - 1.
-Where necessary to protect or enhance the ESHA itself; or - 2.
-Where erosion control measures and best management practices (BMPs), such as sediment basins, silt fencing, sandbagging, or installation of geo-fabrics have been incorporated into the project, approved by the City, and installed prior to any grading operations; or - 3.
+- F. Light and glare from new development must be controlled and directed away from wildlife habitats.
+Exterior night lighting must be minimized, restricted to low-intensity fixtures, shielded, and directed away from ESHAs, consistent with the requirements and standards in Chapter 17.35, Lighting. - G. All new development must minimize potentially significant noise impacts on special-status species, consistent with the requirements of Chapter 17.39, Performance Standards. - H. All new development must be sited and designed to minimize the need for fuel modification or weed abatement for fire safety in order to preserve native and/or non-native supporting habitats.
+Development must use fire-resistant materials and incorporate alternative measures, such as firewalls and landscaping techniques that will reduce or avoid fuel modification activities. - I. The timing of construction activities must be controlled to minimize potential disruptions or impacts to wildlife during critical time periods, such as nesting or breeding seasons. - J. Grading, earthmoving, and vegetation clearance within or adjacent to ESHA is prohibited during the rainy season, generally from November 1st to March 31st, except: - 1.
+Where necessary to protect or enhance the ESHA itself; or - Where erosion control measures and best management practices (BMPs), such as sediment basins, silt fencing, sandbagging, or installation of geo-fabrics have been incorporated into the project, approved by the City, and installed prior to any grading operations; or - 3.
 Where necessary to remediate hazardous flooding or geologic conditions that endanger public health and safety.